top of page

 KEEPS YOUR ATTIC COOL

-Both open cell and closed cell spray foam insulation have the unique ability to create a complete and an effective air barrier.
-This is very effective in Florida attics as the heat gain from the sun beating on the roof along with the hot, humid outdoor air entering through the vents can make an attic unbearably hot.
-This can negatively impact your Air Conditioning and ductwork's efficiency to keep the house cool.
-Applied as a liquid and expanding 100x its liquid size, spray foam completely seals your attic which stops radiant heat from radiating through the roof as well as stops hot, humid air from entering through the vents.
-This allows your A/C to run more efficiently and keeps cool, conditioned air from escaping into a hot attic.
-Your attic will drop in temperature from 120+ degrees Fahrenheit to within 10 degrees of the rest of the home (80-90 degrees Fahrenheit) year-round!
+Both open cell and closed cell spray foam insulation have the unique ability to create a complete air barrier.
+This is very effective in Florida attics as the radiant heat gain from the sun beating on the roof, along with the hot, humid outdoor air entering through the vents, can make an attic unbearably hot.
+This can negatively impact your air conditioning and ductwork's efficiency to keep the house cool.
+Spray foam is applied as a liquid and expands over 100x its liquid form completely sealing your attic which greatly reduces radiant heat from your roof deck as well as preventing hot, humid air from entering your attic through soffit and roof vents.
+This allows your A/C to run more efficiently by reaching and maintaining your temperature setpoint as well as preventing hot, humid air from pushing into your conditioned space and vice versa, your cool air from escaping into the attic.
+Your attic will drop in temperature from 120+ degrees Fahrenheit to within 10-15 degrees of the conditioned space (usually 80-90 degrees Fahrenheit) year-round!

 IMPROVES INDOOR AIR QUALITY

-By encapsulating your attic, which includes blocking off soffit and roof vents, spray foam stops air-borne pollutants and allergy-causing particulates from entering your home through soffit and roof vents.
+By applying spray foam to your roof deck, which includes sealing off existing soffit and roof vents, spray foam prevents air-borne pollutants and allergy-causing particulates from entering your home through soffit and roof vents.
 It also prevents bugs and pests from entering as well!
 We get asked, "but doesn't my attic need to breath?"
-With traditional insulation on the attic floor, the answer is yes because without vents a traditionally insulated attic will keep getting hotter and hotter with nowhere for the hot air to escape.
-But with spray foam along the attic roof deck, the foam is so effective at stopping radiant heat that the attic temperature will be within 10 degrees of the conditioned home meaning no venting is required.
+With traditional fiberglass or cellulose insulation on the attic floor, the answer is yes because without vents a traditionally insulated attic will keep getting hotter and hotter with nowhere for the hot air to escape.
+But with spray foam along the attic roof deck, the foam is so effective at stopping radiant heat that the attic temperature will be within 10-15 degrees of the conditioned home meaning no venting is required.
 In fact, leaving soffit vents open in a spray foam home could cause humidity issues potentially leading to condensation and mold.

 CREATES A QUIET HOME ENVIRONMENT